Skip to main content Watercolor decoration

 After the death of Archbishop Lefebvre in 1991, the SSPX, under new leadership (Bishop Bernard Fellay elected in 1994), embarked on a path of rapprochement with Modernist Rome, a path that ultimately led to a tragic deviation from its founder’s principles.

 Beginning in the late 1990s, unofficial dialogues, known as the „GREC Talks‟ (Group of Reflection Among Catholics), took place.
-These meetings, often kept secret from the broader SSPX faithful and even from other traditional communities, aimed at „reconciliation‟ between the SSPX and Rome.
-The stated goal was to „interpret Vatican II in the light of Tradition‟ — a concept of „hermeneutics of continuity‟ promoted by Benedict XVI that attempts to paper over the Council’s inherent ruptures.
+These meetings, often kept secret from the broader SSPX faithful and even from other traditional communities, aimed at „reconciliation‟ between the SSPX and Rome, primarily by avoiding discussion of Church doctrines.
+The stated goal was to „interpret Vatican II in the light of Tradition‟ — a concept of „hermeneutics of continuity‟, promoted by Benedict XVI that attempts to paper over the Council’s inherent ruptures.

 In 2009, Pope Benedict XVI lifted the „excommunications‟ of the four SSPX bishops.
 This was presented as a gesture of benevolence, but it came with immediate pressure for the SSPX to accept Vatican II.
-Conveniently, a controverted interview by Bishop Williamson (questioning aspects of the Holocaust narrative) was aired just as the decree was published.
+Conveniently, a controverted interview by Bishop Williamson (questioning aspects of the Holocaust narrative) was aired on the same day as the decree was published.
+What a strange coincidence, isn’t it?
 This „Williamson Affair‟ was exploited by Rome and elements within the SSPX to pressurize the Society and isolate its most outspoken bishop against any compromise.
 Bishop Williamson was publicly condemned and eventually removed from his post as seminary rector.

 The subsequent „doctrinal discussions‟ (2009-2011) between SSPX and Roman theologians proved that Rome’s commitment to Vatican II remained unwavering.
 Yet, the SSPX leadership continued to pursue a „practical agreement.‟